What's Holding You Back from Simplifying Your Home?

 We try to hold onto the past by holding onto things.
 We may not want to accept the way that things are now and the life that we currently have.
-We keep things based on aspiration and hope - a hope to lose weight, catch up on reading, or finishing an abandoned project.
-Things that we hope to use one day when we eventually find the time and energy, This brings us back to procrastination, and the benefits of simplifying our life so that we actually get to enjoy our life now.
+We keep things based on aspiration and hope - hoping to lose weight, catch up on reading, or finish an abandoned project.
+Things that we hope to use one day when we eventually find the time and energy.
+This brings us back to procrastination and the benefits of simplifying our life so that we get to enjoy our life now.

 Lack of goals and focus

-When we don't have a clear idea of what our priorities and goals are, we keep everything 'just in case'.
-When you have a clear picture in your head of the way that you want your life and home to look and feel like, it makes it easier to let the clutter go.
+When we don't have a clear idea of our priorities and goals, we keep everything 'just in case'.
+When you have a clear picture in your head of how you want your life and home to look and feel like, it makes it easier to let the clutter go.

 Lack of confidence in yourself